-Additionally, the Company has initiated a preclinical collaboration with the University of Alberta under the direction of Dr. Shapiro.
+Beyond the clinical evaluation of the Cell PouchTM, the Company has initiated a preclinical collaboration with the University of Alberta under the direction of Dr. Shapiro.
 This collaboration will further seek to position the Cell PouchTM through next generation improvements to the Edmonton Protocol to expand access to cell transplant to a much wider patient population.